saj9191/ripple/README.md

 Ripple allows the user to chain lambda functions using S3 triggers

 ## Setup
+To start, run `./install.sh` to make sure all necessary dependencies are installed.
 Ripple works by chaining a series of Lambda functions together.
 We'll walk through one simple Ripple example.